-Figure 11.3 Crossbar Priority Decoder Example Assignments on page 98 shows an example of the resulting pin assignments of the device with UART1 and SPI0 enabled and P0.3 skipped (P0SKIP = 0x08).
-UART1 is the highest priority when URT1EL in XBR0 is set to 1 and it will be assigned first.
-When URT1EL is set to 1, the UART1 pins can only appear at fixed locations (P0.4 and P0.5), so it occupies those pins.
+Figure 11.3 Crossbar Priority Decoder Example Assignments on page 97 shows an example of the resulting pin assignments of the device with UART0 and SPI0 enabled and P0.3 skipped (P0SKIP = 0x08).
+UART0 is the highest priority and it will be assigned first.
+The UART0 pins can only appear at fixed locations (in this example, P0.4 and P0.5), so it occupies those pins.
 The next-highest enabled peripheral is SPI0.
 P0.0, P0.1 and P0.2 are free, so SPI0 takes these three pins.
 The fourth pin, NSS, is routed to P0.6 because P0.3 is skipped and P0.4 and P0.5 are already occupied by the UART.
 Any other pins on the device are available for use as general-purpose digital I/O or analog functions.